 Why Did I Fail?

-There are many reasons a person can fail the one hour glucose tolerance screening.
+There are many reasons why a mom-to-be has failed the first glucose test.

 The first one being that you do actually have Gestational Diabetes.